segmentio/aws-okta/README.md

 $ aws-okta add
 ```

 This will prompt you for your Okta organization, username, and password.
 These credentials will then be stored in your keyring for future use.
+Note: Don't append ".okta.com" to your organization name, it is automatically added by `aws-okta`.

 ### Exec